Romanesque church, has undergone several transformations over the centuries that have changed its original appearance.

 It stands in a panoramic position.

-• Availability: it is possible to visit the church by using the app Chiese a Porte Aperte and book the free admission, enter and make the visit listening to the narrator (every day from 9:00 to 18:00).
+• Availability: it is possible to visit the church by using the app Chiese a Porte Aperte and book free admission, enter and visit while listening to the narrator's voice (daily from 9 a.m. to 6 p.m.).